Parkway Drive: Darker Still (2022–present)

 On 11 January 2022, the band announced a North American tour in May and June, supported by Hatebreed, The Black Dahlia Murder, and Stick to Your Guns.
 However, on 6 April, they announced the cancellation of the tour, stating that "the relentless nature of being in this band has given us very little time to reflect on who we are as individuals, who we want to be and the toll it is taking on ourselves and our friendships."
 On 23 May, it was announced that for their mental health, Parkway Drive would be taking a break from activity, but clarified that they "are here to stay".

 On 7 June, following a series of teasers released on various social media, the band unveiled a brand new single entitled "Glitch" along with a music video.
 On 8 June, the band announced that their Fall 2022 European tour with Lorna Shore and While She Sleeps would continue as scheduled with a rebrand, and new music to accompany said tour.
 On 6 July, the band released the second single "The Greatest Fear" and its corresponding music video.
 At the same time, they officially announced that their seventh studio album, Darker Still, was set for release on 9 September 2022, whilst also revealing the album cover and the track list.
 On 22 August, the band published the third single and title track "Darker Still".

+On May 7, 2025, the band released the single "Sacred".

 Musical style and influences

-The band's genre has been mainly described as metalcore.
-Their earlier albums have deathcore influences, which were especially apparent on Deep Blue; more recently, they switched to a more classic heavy metal sound.
-Their sound employs screaming vocals, guitar riffs and breakdowns.
+Parkway Drive's genre was previously almost exclusively described as "thumping, thrashy" metalcore.
+Their earlier albums had deathcore influences, which were especially apparent on Deep Blue; more recently, the band switched to a more traditional heavy metal sound.
+Their sound usually employs screaming vocals and breakdowns.
+Winston McCall's vocals have drawn comparisons to Randy Blythe of Lamb of God.
 Unlike many other popular modern metalcore bands, Parkway Drive did not use clean singing on any of their studio albums until their 2015 studio album Ire, although they did use them on some songs on their first two EPs, on which they were performed by the band's original bassist Brett Versteeg.
 However, following the shift in style during Reverence, Winston McCall stated that Parkway Drive have "outgrown metalcore", and have transitioned away from their earlier roots.

-They have cited influences including Rage Against the Machine, Metallica, Slayer, Iron Maiden, Bad Religion, Pennywise, the Offspring, Faith No More, the Dillinger Escape Plan, Hatebreed and Killswitch Engage.
+They have cited influences from Rage Against the Machine, Metallica, Slayer, Iron Maiden, Bad Religion, Pennywise, the Offspring, Faith No More, the Dillinger Escape Plan, Hatebreed and Killswitch Engage.

-Parkway Drive's vocalist, Winston McCall, has a younger brother, Oscar, who is a vocalist in the hardcore punk band 50 Lions.